2015 Russian Sukhoi Su-24 shootdown: Background

-After the 2012 shooting down of a Turkish RF-4E Phantom II Jet by Syrian forces, Turkish prime minister Recep Tayyip Erdoğan protested, saying that brief incursions should not trigger an attack, pointing out that Turkey did not shoot down Syrian helicopters that strayed into Turkish airspace.
+After the 2012 shooting down of a Turkish RF-4E Phantom II jet by Syrian forces, Turkish prime minister Recep Tayyip Erdoğan protested, saying that brief incursions should not trigger an attack, pointing out that Turkey did not shoot down Syrian helicopters that strayed into Turkish airspace.
 Nevertheless, as a response to the event he announced that Turkey changed its rules of engagement, and said it would start to consider all "military elements" approaching from Syria an enemy threat and would act accordingly.
 Subsequently, Turkey shot down a Syrian Mi-17 helicopter in September 2013 and a MiG-23 warplane in March 2014.

-Russia is one of several countries directly involved in the Syrian conflict.
+Russia was one of several countries directly involved in the Syrian conflict.
 On 30 September 2015, Russia began its air campaign in support of the SAA against Syrian rebels.

 In early October, Turkey and NATO protested against what they saw as Russia's deliberate violations of Turkish airspace.
 (Note: On 15 October, Turkish jets shot down a drone operating in Turkish airspace.
 United States defence officials said that the drone was Russian; Russian officials denied that any of their aircraft had been shot down.
-On 17 October, Turkish Prime Minister Ahmet Davutoğlu said Turkey would shoot down any aircraft violating its airspace.)
-The Russian defence ministry admitted that a Russian Su-30 aircraft had entered Turkish airspace "for a few seconds" because of bad weather, adding that measures had been taken to prevent a repeat of such incidents, however Turkish radar had tracked the aircraft straying into Turkish airspace for up to 5 mi lasting "several minutes".
+On 17 October, Turkish prime minister Ahmet Davutoğlu said Turkey would shoot down any aircraft violating its airspace.)
+The Russian defence ministry admitted that a Russian Su-30 aircraft had entered Turkish airspace "for a few seconds" because of bad weather, adding that measures had been taken to prevent a repeat of such incidents, however Turkish radar had tracked the aircraft straying into Turkish airspace for up to 5 mi.
 From 3–15 October, five discussions between senior ranking officials from Turkey and Russia occurred, concerning Turkish rules of engagement and Russian violations of Turkish airspace.
 On 6 November 2015, six U.S. Air Force F-15C fighters were deployed by US European Command from the 48th Fighter Wing at their Lakenheath base in Britain to Incirlik Air Base as part of Operation Inherent Resolve.
 The government of Turkey requested these to secure the sovereignty of Turkish airspace because of earlier repeated Russian intrusions into Turkish airspace.